 Alongside Apple, Samsung is perhaps the most popular smartphone manufacturer in the world.
-For years, its Galaxy handsets have jostled with Apple’s slick iPhones for dominance of the mobile markets and, in plenty of cases, emerged as the better smartphones.
+For years, its Galaxy handsets have competed with Apple’s slick iPhones for dominance of the mobile markets and, in plenty of cases, emerged as the better smartphones.

 Indeed, whether you’re after a small device with a budget price-tag, or the latest flagship with a modern design, you’re bound to find a Galaxy phone to suit your needs.
 And to help you make the best decision we’ve listed our personal favorites, below.